input-output-hk/cardano-diagnosis-program/README.md

 - It will not try to fix the issue by itself (This way too dangerous).

+- This cannot catch error that is unknown.
+(How can you catch something you don't know what it is?)

 ## How to use

 WIP